PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 freezes all three direct calls, exact arguments, initial/fallback/final boundaries, three declarative selections, the consumed late-binary form, fixed schema, and an unconsumed observation-only policy for the two new targets.

+The initial and fallback calls now retain their unchanged dictionaries in the selected targets.
+Both remain unconsumed and observation-only.
+The final target, declarative orchestration selections, and consumed late-binary form remain unchanged.
+No GraphIndex ownership, rewrite cap, candidate handling, pruning, layout synchronization, condition, dependency, public API, or TensorFlow boundary changed.